FreeFem/FreeFem-doc/docs/examples/index.md

 	;

 // Plot
-plot(p, wait=1, nbiso=5); //3d visualization of pressure isolines
+plot(p, wait=1, nbiso=5); // 3D visualization of pressure isolines

-//See 10 plan of the velocity in 2D for(int i = 1; i < 10; i++){
+// See 10 plan of the velocity in 2D
+for(int i = 1; i < 10; i++){
 	// Cut plane
 	real yy = i/10.;